lateio/www.arv.io/_posts/2019-05-06-raw-keyboard-input-erlang-linux.md

 ### (Re-)Connected devices

-You might have already picked on the fact that our driver is rather static.
+You might have already picked up on the fact that our driver is rather static.
 It assumes that you have a prior idea of which devices you are interested in, you know where they can be found and then you start a driver on them.
 However, USB devices can appear and disappear according to the whims of the user.
-We will not be tackling the topic of device enumeration, discovery and monitoring in this article, but for those interested, I suggest you take a look at [udev](https://www.freedesktop.org/software/systemd/man/udev.html){: rel="nofollow" target="_blank" __} and [libudev](https://www.freedesktop.org/software/systemd/man/libudev.html){: rel="nofollow" target="_blank" __}.
+We will not be tackling the topics of device enumeration, discovery and monitoring in this article, but for those interested, I suggest you take a look at [udev](https://www.freedesktop.org/software/systemd/man/udev.html){: rel="nofollow" target="_blank" __} and [libudev](https://www.freedesktop.org/software/systemd/man/libudev.html){: rel="nofollow" target="_blank" __}.
 Monitoring, in particular, might prove suitable for implementing via an Erlang driver.

 ### Captured, not gone